GKE offers integrated support for two types of cloud load balancing for a publicly accessible application:

 application changes to use the reserved IP address of the

 It may take a couple of minutes to update the existing Ingress resource, re- configure the load balancer and propagate the load balancing rules across the globe.
-Once this operation completes, the Kubernetes Engine releases the ephemeral IP address previously allocated to your application.
+Once this operation completes, the GKE releases the ephemeral IP address previously allocated to your application.